someonesdad1/hobbyutil/project_list.md

 are printed in hex dump format.
 [util/bgrep.py](util/bgrep.py) | Python script to search for regular expressions and strings in binary files.
-[util/bidict.zip](util/bidict.zip) | Creates a dictionary object in python that lets you treat it in both directions as a mapping.
+[util/bidict.py](util/bidict.py) | Creates a dictionary object in python that lets you treat it in both directions as a mapping.
 [util/cnt.zip](util/cnt.zip) | cnt.py is a command line utility to count the number of bytes in the file arguments and present a histogram of the results.
-Processes files on the order of 10 MB/s.  cnt.c is a C program that is roughly 10% faster on large files, but less flexible in the output reporting.
+Processes files on the order of 10 MB/s.
 [util/color.py](util/color.py) | Python module to provide color printing to a console window.
 Should work on both Windows and Linux.
 Includes functions to show regular expression matches in text printed to the console; these